FUNCTIONAL RELATIONSHIPS: ARTIST-MADE FURNITURE

 Produced by Taylor Barton

-Join us for an evening of extraordinary music and storytelling featuring the legendary G.E.
-Smith and the incomparable Jimmy Vivino, with special guest artists to be announced.
 This special night brings together Smith, the masterful guitarist and bandleader known for his work with Bob Dylan, Hall & Oates, and Saturday Night Live, alongside Jimmy Vivino, the renowned guitarist, arranger, and longtime musical director for Late Night with Conan O’Brien.
 A true musician’s musician, Vivino has built a storied career blending rock, blues, and soul—collaborating with artists across genres and generations, from Levon Helm to Al Kooper.

-PORTRAITS is a uniquely intimate concert series created by Taylor Barton & GE Smith, showcasing in-depth musical conversations with some of the most dynamic artists of our time.
+PORTRAITS is a uniquely intimate concert series created by Taylor Barton & G.E.
+Smith, showcasing in-depth musical conversations with some of the most dynamic artists of our time.
 Through song and storytelling, these performances offer a rare glimpse into the artistry, influences, and experiences that shape a musician’s craft.

 ZIGMUND’S THE FINAL HOOK UP